riverbed/steelscript/README.rst

   # Run the image in an interactive container
   docker run -it steelscript:latest /bin/bash

-From here you can start to use the SteelScript framework.
+From here you can start to use the SteelScript framework

-You can try some app examples like printing the Host Groups of an AppResponse appliance:
+You can try some script examples like printing the Host Groups of an AppResponse appliance:

 .. code:: shell

   python examples/appresponse-examples/print_hostgroups-formatted.py {appresponse fqdn or IP address} -u {admin account} -p {password}

 Get the licenses and services of a Client Accelerator Controller appliance: